 Take Your Time

-Pre-recorded interviews also makes this a little more fair for candidates.
+Pre-recorded interviews also make this a little more fair for candidates.
 According to a recent survey, only 2% of candidates get interviews, which means some of the most promising candidates inevitably get left out.
 With pre-recorded answers, your hiring team will be able to sift through more candidates at a time, making a note of the best answers to questions and using them to identify better candidates.

-Talk Them Through it
+Talk Them Through It

 There’s value in communicating with your candidates, both before and after the interview.
 Before the interview, provide them with some video tips and what questions they can expect to answer during the interview — will this interview be skills-based, or act as a way to get to know the candidate personally?
 Letting them know in advance will create a more successful interview on both sides of the screen.

 No different than good practices with a traditional interview, you’ll also want to talk to them after the interview.
 While a whopping 94% of candidates want to hear back after their interview, only 41% of candidates actually hear from the interviewer again.
-If you want to build a talent pipeline, you’ll need to debrief them about how the interview went, and what they can do next time to have a better chance at landing the job.
+If you want to build a talent pipeline, you’ll need to debrief them about how the interview went, and what they can do next time to have a better chance of landing the job.

 Every step you take to prep your candidates for their video interview will allow them (and the company) to make a better impression, which in turn can lead to a more successful interview.
 When you acknowledge the transition to video, ease them into the future with live interviews before switching to pre-recorded ones, and communicate with them before and after the interview, you’ll have a prepared candidate pool and a better idea of how each candidate could fit into the company puzzle.